640 South State StreetDover, Delaware 19901

 If you have diabetes, one possible cause of an increased urine albumin is diabetic nephropathy, or kidney disease.

 This test requires a urine sample.
-Your doctor may want to use a 24-hour urine sample.
-For this type of sample, you must collect all the urine you produce for 24 hours.
+Your health care provider may want to use a 24-hour urine sample.
+For this type of sample, you must collect all the urine you make for 24 hours.
 Empty your bladder completely first thing in the morning without collecting it and note the time.
 Then collect your urine every time you go to the bathroom for the next 24 hours.

 Your test results might be affected if you:

 Have a fever

 Have certain kidney diseases like glomerulonephritis or a disease that affects the kidney like lupus

 Certain drugs also can increase or decrease the amount of protein in your urine.

 You don't need to prepare for this test.
 But be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.
 If you are doing a 24-hour test, make sure you understand how to collect the sample.
 Ask if there are any foods you should not eat before or during the test.